bmc/scalasti/README.md

 This is Scalasti, a [Scala][] interface to the [StringTemplate][] Java template library.

+Scalasti provides a (useful) subset of the StringTemplate API's features, with a more Scala-friendly syntax.

+Scalasti's additional features include:

+- **Immutability**.
+As of version 3.0.0, Scalasti objects are immutable, unlike the StringTemplate objects.
+Modifier methods always create new objects; they never modify objects in place.

+- **Error-handling**.
+Where possible, Scalasti propagates errors via `scala.util.Try` objects, instead of via a StringTemplate listener.

+- **Scala object support**.
+Scalasti supports Scala objects, meaning you don't have to use `@BeanProperty` on your Scala classes before you can pass them into a template.
+This feature also allows you to use instances of third-party Scala classes directly with Scalasti.

+- **Stronger type safety**.
+You should _never_ need to cast objects you receive from the Scalast API.

 For complete information, see the [Scalasti home page][].

 ## Copyright and license